Erectile Dysfunction

 Erectile Dysfunction (ED) Diagnosis

 ED can be diagnosed in various ways.
-Some diagnostics your healthcare provider could perform include:
+Some diagnostics your clinician could perform include:

-Blood test This is used to check for other underlying health conditions like heart disease and diabetes.
+Blood test This is used to check for other underlying health conditions, like heart disease, diabetes, thyroid imbalance, and enlarged prostate.

 Ultrasound This is used with a special device that's safely moved over your penis to check for proper blood flow.